 - Accusations, yelling, severity and manipulation of the exchange student.

-Always tell your parents if you experience any of these (or other) problems.
-Document them (pictures, sms, videos …) and send the documentation to your parents.
+If you experience any of these (or similar) problems, always tell your parents.
+Document them (pictures, sms, recordings …) and forward the documentation to your parents.
 Please contact your representative or have your parents contact the home firm.
 If your representative does not take you seriously, try to contact your local consulate or an organization like CSFES.
-I have links to some such organizations on the top left of my front page.
+I have links to organizations on my home page.